 Smith Hall – bed, closet, desk, desk chair, dresser, hutch/bookshelf

 Can students stay on campus over break periods (Spring, Summer, Winter)?

 When the residence halls close during the winter, spring, and summer breaks, all students are asked to vacate the residence halls unless they fill out a request to stay (Recess Residency Request or RRR form) with Culbertson or Houghton desks for an additional cost.
-This does not apply to married students living in Jenkins Hall.
+This does not apply to married students living in Smith Hall.